JacobSanford/drupal-8-ci-workflow/LocalDevelopment.md

  * Local development instances that approach parity with production instances.
  * Minimal workstation local tool installation.
  * A workflow that required as little knowledge of Docker / underlying tools as possible.
- * Extremely quick 'bare to dev' times.
+ * Extremely quick local development kickstart times.

 ## Dockworker
 To that end, we developed Dockworker :